diffblue/cbmc/CODING_STANDARD.md

   /// This sentence, until the first dot followed by whitespace, becomes
   /// the brief description.
 More detailed text follows.
 Feel free to
   /// break this into paragraphs to aid readability.
-  /// \param arg_name: This parameter doesn't need much description
+  /// \param arg_name This parameter doesn't need much description
-  /// \param [out] long_arg_name: This parameter is mutated by the function.
+  /// \param [out] long_arg_name This parameter is mutated by the function.
   ///   Extra info about the parameter gets indented an extra two columns,
   ///   like this.
   /// \return The return value is literally the value returned by the